ServiceInnovationLab/serviceinnovationlab.github.io/_insights/labtips.md

 #### Questions to explore

-1. How easy is it for people to access and make use of the lab space?
+1. How easy is it for people to access and make use of the Lab space?
-2. How effectively are you using the lab space to tell the story of your work?
+2. How effectively are you using the Lab space to tell the story of your work?
 3. What would a virtual lab offer?
 How would you make it work?

 ### 4. Relationship & engagement require dedicated focus - they are not an add on